MichaelLangbein/tdl2/backend/data/wiki/math/algebra_linear.md

 Note: Sometimes we care not about $cov(n_1, n_2)$ but about $cov(m_1, m_2)$.
 Then we use: $\mtrx{X} = \mtrx{A} - \mtrx{\mu}$, the matrix with its *row*-mean subtracted.
 With that $C_X = \mtrx{X} \mtrx{X}^T$ and $\thereis \mtrx{P}: Y = \mtrx{P}\mtrx{X}$.
 Try $\mtrx{E}_{C_X}$

-\paragraph{Example: Eigenfaces} are a very fun example of PCA.
+### Example: Eigenfaces are a very fun example of PCA.

 ```python
     import numpy as np